adam-malsagov/sentiment-analyzer/README.md

 ## 📖 What I Learned

 - How to build a simple web app in Flask for NLP task that can be run locally in browser
-- Using third party libraries/packages and including the dependencies in requirements.txt
 - Loading a model from transformers HuggingFace library
 - Basics of modular programming